superking84/game-of-life/README.md

 http://en.wikipedia.org/wiki/The_Game_Of_Life

-As the title explains, I took upon the challenge of creating a working versino of Conway's Game of Life.
+As the title explains, I took upon the challenge of creating a working version of Conway's Game of Life.
 I still have a lot of work to do, but it's the first thing I thought was actually interesting enough to share on Github.
 I may expand the README as I continue work on it, but for now I don't think there's much to say.